On Compute Engine, you can use OS Login to grant users access to VMs and to

 - How to use an OS policy assignment to change the group permissions of a file in multiple VMs at once

-When you finish this tutorial, you can avoid continued billing by deleting the resources you created.
+When you finish the tasks that are described in this document, you can avoid continued billing by deleting the resources that you created.
 For more information, see Clean up.New Google Cloud users might be eligible for a free trial.

 Before you begin